 Dessert, a beautifully presented passion fruit mousse with raspberry cream on a coconut biscuit, was accompanied by a Muscat de Beames de Venise, Domaine des Bernadins, Rhone, 2010.

 I thoroughly enjoyed the meal and the company.
 More significant though is the format of the dinners which are a smart concept.
 I understand the last one at Quo Vadis raised over £2,000 for the foundation and the next one at Duck Soup is already sold out.
-It’s not suprising since the evening is enjoyable way to make a contribution to something worthwhile.
+It’s not surprising since the evening is an enjoyable way to make a contribution to something worthwhile.

 With many thanks to the team at Belazu and to Eric and Sarah Guignard for an excellent meal .